 Founded in 1936 by Dick and Julie Pope, Cypress Gardens

 became the birthplace of performance water skiing in 1941.
-The park was
+Over the decades, the park

 run by the Pope family until 1985 when it was purchased by book publisher